How to Use the New ‘Request Type Groups’ Feature in Jira Service Management

-Have you always found Portal Groups in Jira Service Management (JSM) useful for organizing and triaging requests but noticed they couldn’t be used to filter issues?
+Have you always found Portal Groups in Jira Service Management (JSM) to be useful for organizing and triaging requests, but noticed they couldn’t be used to filter issues?
 Atlassian has addressed this limitation with a new categorization feature called “Request Type Groups,” which now enables grouping and filtering requests by these groups.

 This feature may not be a game changer for everyone, but in specific scenarios, it can significantly improve efficiency, such as: